 - Combipatch - a combination patch of estrogen and progestin

-- Menostar - only contains estrogen but at a lower level than other patches (only used to reduce the risk of osteoporosis, it doesn’t help other menopausal symptoms)
+- Menostar - only contains estrogen but at a lower level than other patches (only used to reduce the risk of osteoporosis and does not help other menopausal symptoms)

-- It has all the benefits of oral estrogen therapy plus more.
+- All the benefits of oral estrogen therapy plus more.

-- It is convenient - you do not have to worry about taking the pill every day.
+- Convenient - you do not have to worry about taking the pill every day.

 - Patches are not dangerous for women with liver problems, unlike oral estrogen.
-The patch is safe as the estrogen bypasses the liver and is absorbed directly into the blood.
+The patch is safe as the estrogen bypasses the liver and is absorbed directly into the bloodstream.

-- Skin patches pose the same risk as to the oral estrogen pill.
+- Skin patches pose the same risk as oral estrogen pills aside from liver damage.

-- When estrogen is combined progestin, there is an increased risk of breast cancer and heart attack.
+- When estrogen is combined with progestin, there is an increased risk of breast cancer and heart attacks.

 - The patch itself might irritate the skin.

 - Skin patches are sensitive to heat and should not be exposed to high heat or direct sunlight.
-The heat causes the patch to release the estrogen too quickly hence giving you too high of a dose in the beginning and later too low a dose.
+The heat causes the patch to release the estrogen too quickly, releasing too high of a dose in the beginning, and later too low a dose.
 This is why tanning beds or saunas should not be used when wearing the estrogen patch.

 Topical Estrogen Creams, Gels and Sprays

-This is another type of estrogen treatment.
-It is absorbed into the bloodstream directly through the skin.
+Another type of estrogen treatment which is absorbed into the bloodstream directly through the skin.